< Programs for Teens

 JTF teens participate in a team building day and then work in cohorts throughout the program to learn how to think philanthropically and maximize their impact – all while building new relationships and having great social opportunities.

-During this school-year program that meets on several Sundays per month, teens will learn how to collaborate in teams, have constructive discourse, evaluate grants like a pro, have public speaking opportunities, and develop leadership skills that will stay with them through college and beyond.
+During this school-year program that meets on one Sunday per month, teens will learn how to collaborate in teams, have constructive discourse, evaluate grants like a pro, have public speaking opportunities, and develop leadership skills that will stay with them through college and beyond.

 Learn about the causes that the teens are supporting and donate to a specific teen’s fundraising efforts.